Are you new to counselling or therapy and seeking help on your own?

 Therapy can be for everyone at all stages in life.

-We don’t necessarily need to be in crisis to learn and grow to better be able to handle life’s challenges.
+We don’t necessarily need to be in crisis to learn and grow to better able to handle life’s challenges.

 You may think, can’t I just read a book or go online?

 Reading self help books can be very helpful and encouraging.
 I often recommend reading to my clients.
-The therapeutic relationship offers something unique in providing a human connection that activates our social engagement system, gives us a mirror to see our challenges outside ourselves, challenges old patterns, and offers safety while we explore the vulnerable parts of our selves.
+However, the therapeutic relationship offers something unique in providing a human connection that activates our social engagement system, gives us a mirror to see our challenges outside ourselves, challenges old patterns, and offers safety while we explore the vulnerable parts of our selves.
 This therapeutic relationship is what research shows facilitates change.

 Weekly, monthly, occasionally?

 How often should some attend therapy will be very individual and depend on the mental health concerns a person is challenged with.
-Sometimes once a month check in is plenty and others will feel they need weekly sessions.
+Sometimes a once a month check in is plenty and others will feel they need weekly sessions.

 I like to think of it as an investment in your mental health.
 Just as we pay to go to yoga or the gym, paying for 1 or 2 sessions a month with your therapist should be just as beneficial and worked into the budget.
+This does not mean it has to be from a private practitioner, there are lots of services that can be accessed regularly for lower costs.

 Psychologists are highly trained professionals and in Alberta have a rate of $200/hour set out by the PAA.
 This can be a barrier for many.